NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Results and Discussion

 The $\mathrm{F}_1$-scores for aspens are satisfactory across all data modalities and models.
 On the MLS data, the scores are around 80\,\%, while between 83 and 87\,\% for the ALS data and all nine species.
 This shows that we are able to map aspens with high confidence from both MLS and ALS data.
-The use of multispectral information improves the scores by a small margin, but the sensor agnostic NormalView and black-and-white models achieve \(\mathrm{F}_1\) scores of 85\,\% and 83\,\% respectively, highlighting the capabilities of projection-based methods.
+The use of multispectral information improves the scores by a small margin, but the intensity-free NormalView and black-and-white models achieve \(\mathrm{F}_1\) scores of 85\,\% and 83\,\% respectively, highlighting the capabilities of projection-based methods.

 The black-and-white model is the worst performing model on MLS data, and among the worst performers on ALS data.
 On the MLS data and the nine species ALS data, it achieves an OA (MAA) of $94.0\,\%$ ($90.7\,\%$) and $91.6\,\%$ ($79.5\,\%$) respectively.
 These results show that even using purely black-and-white orthographic projections allows us to classify tree species on a reasonably high level.
+This is further supported by the performance of the black-and-white model on the MLS + ALS data.
 The performance is due to the high capabilities in which modern image-based architectures, such as YOLO, are able to extract meaningful representations and features from the data.
 The image classification backbones used in previous studies of tree species classification seem to be, in general, slightly outdated, such as the VGG-11~\citep{VGG-11} used by~\citet{Marinelli}, or the DenseNet-201~\citep{densenet} used by the DetailView method in~\citet{Puliti}.

+An important finding of this study is that the relative advantages of the different projection methods depend on the acquisition modality.
+On dense MLS data, NormalView consistently outperforms the intensity-based and silhouette-based approaches, demonstrating the value of detailed local geometric information.
+On ALS data, however, multispectral intensity information proves more beneficial, particularly for distinguishing minority species in the nine-species dataset.
+When both acquisition methods are combined into a single dataset, the performance differences between the models largely disappears.
+This suggests that modality-specific variation limits the effectiveness of representations tailored to a single sensor type and highlights the importance of developing acquisition-invariant features for cross-platform tree species classification.